-Soc528 Spring 2014 Group Assignment 1 - Privacy and Surveillance in Computer-Mediated Communication
+Soc528 Fall 2014 Group Assignment 1 - Power in Computer-Mediated Communication

-and a list of references is due Monday February 3.
+Slides and a list of references is due in electronic form Th Oct 2.

-- Expectations of Privacy: What privacy do American citizens expect in their communications?
+- Normative Power - Privacy: What privacy do American citizens expect in their communications?

 and by whom?
 What should and should not be allowed?
 Is crowdsourcing surveillance effective?

-- Government Surveillance of Electronic Communications: What is being done and by whom?
-Is it actually
+- Coercive Power - Government Surveillance of Electronic Communications: What is being done and by whom?
+Who are the economic stakeholders in the

 effective for preventing crime and making us secure?
 Is it legal?
 What are it's social costs?

 - Encryption: Who should be able to use encrypted communication and for what purposes?

 Do people with nothing to hide need encryption?
 Is encryption convenient and secure?
 What role has the NSA played in encryption

 - Economic Power- Advertising and Customer Monitoring: Email targeted ads, Etags, tracking cookies, spam and corporate speech